ItaloChagas/ItaloChagas/README.md

 - ⚡ Fun fact **I'm a passionate gamer since 5 years old!**

 - 📫 Much of my public repos are from when I was getting a degree on System Analysis Development at FIAP.
+Right now I'm helping on Terraform, Helm and Linux repositories.

 ### Blogs posts